Offices

 Dilia Ortega

 A queer feminist from Southeast LA, Dilia’s passion for environmental justice sprouts from witnessing her family work various jobs in the city of Vernon and growing up adjacent to the industrial part of Walnut Park.
-Prior to CBE, Dilia organized with Bienestar Human Services and CSULB’s Center for Latino Community Health, fighting for health equity and queer and gender justice.
-She has a Bachelor’s Degree in Comparative Literature and History with a concentration in Latin@ Studies from Williams College.
-Dilia is a proud gemini-cancer cusp.
+Before her current role as Interim Equity Director, Dilia dedicated seven years to CBE as a Community Organizer and Youth Program Coordinator, concentrating on park equity and the campaign to prevent the 710S freeway widening.
+She holds a Bachelor’s Degree in Comparative Literature and History from Williams College and a Master’s Degree in Urban and Regional Planning from UCLA.

 Dinah Dominguez